1129Chengyuan/SmallDB/README.md

 put() operations may seem to freeze if compaction needs to happen during the write (concurrency, threading)
 what if the db crashes during a write to the WAL? (checksum, but may slow down database initialization)

+REDO SPARSE INDEXES BECAUSE THEY MAKE THE CODE SLOWER

 **Completed**
 mem_table